 Uncorked, red wine lasts about 2 to 3 years.
 This gives us plenty of time to choose between all of the subtle notes we’re in the mood for – from violets, blueberry, cherries, and even coffee.
 Red wine is best enjoyed when it’s room temperature and after some time of breathing in some air to bring out the flavors.
 Sit it out as a decoration and try not to rush its beauty!

 How long does white wine last / stay good after you open it?

 - Unopened: 1-2 years

 - Opened: 1-3 days (in refrigerator)

-White wine varieties include: Chardonnay, sauvignon blanc, pinot grigio, moscato, riesling, etc. The elegant and sparkly white wine is a lot more demanding (one of the only kind of demands I’ll be happy to follow).
+White wine varieties include Chardonnay, sauvignon blanc, pinot grigio, Moscato, Riesling, etc. The elegant and sparkly white wine is a lot more demanding (one of the only kinds of demands I’ll be happy to follow).

 After opening, white wine only lasts about 1 to 3 days because white wine is more sensitive to light and heat than red.
 White wine makes me think of a breezy summer day.
 Light and bubbly — with notes of citrus, melon, apple, and much more.
 Without opening, white wine can last 1 to 2 years.